profile pic (2)

 My Breakthrough

 I presented my ideas to the company that had acquired my old service.
-They agreed to test them.
-One of their campaigns had been running for 18 months and averaged only two leads per month.
-After applying my system, the first month produced 27 leads.
-A 1,250% improvement.
-That moment changed everything for me.
+They agreed to test it.
+One of their campaigns had been running for 18 months and averaged only 2 leads per month.

 Building a Repeatable System